 Any time you have a question or concern about your eyelids while you recover, we’re here to help — the team at Hooman Khorasani, MD, are only a phone call away.

-To read more about eyelid surgery, visit our blepharoplasty page!
-And check out our eyelid surgery before and after gallery.
+To read more visit our eyelid surgery page and check out our before and after gallery.